maksimKorzh/interactive-xiangqi-apps/README.md

 # Interactive Xiangqi apps
+It all has started from writing a <a href="https://github.com/maksimKorzh/wukong-xiangqi">Xiangqi engine</a>.<br>
-Embedded Xiangqi apps for http://www.xqinenglish.com/ website by Fang Hao Jian More details coming soon...
+Later I've adopted the apps based on it to fit <a href="http://www.xqinenglish.com/">Xiangqi in English</a> website by Fang Hao Jian.
+Now it's available for free use in 3rd party websites.

 # Code snippets to Xiangqi embed diagrams
 <a href="https://maksimkorzh.github.io/interactive-xiangqi-apps/apps/embed.html">See demo</a>